idircarlos/prettytable/README.md

     // Print the table
     PrintTable(table);

-    // Free the table memory
+    // Be a good boy and free the table :)
     FreeTable(table);

     return 0;